abourdon/runcmds/README.md

 # runcmds, The command list executor

-_runcmds_ is a simple script to **sequentially** run a list of commands.
+_runcmds_ is a simple script to sequentially run a list of commands.
 This list can be define via script arguments or dedicated file.

-Moreover, _runcmds_ stops from the first command execution fail, by printing the number of the failing command.
+Moreover, _runcmds_ stops from the first command execution failure, by printing the number of the failing command.
 In addition, _runcmds_ lets you begin the list of commands at any index.
 This could be useful to re-start a failing execution flow to the failed index.

 ## How to use it